designbyfront/Import-Data-into-ExpressionEngine/README.md

 ![Import - stage three](http://devot-ee.com/images/sized/images/uploads/addons/stage_three-480x424.jpg "Import - stage three")<br />
 Images from [Devot:ee listing](http://devot-ee.com/add-ons/import-data-into-expressionengine/)

-Using "_Unique?_", will cause the module to look for an existing entry to update, based on the unique field value, rather than create a new entry.
+Using "_Unique?_", will cause the module to look for an existing entry to update, based on the unique field value, rather than create a new entry.<br />
 For example, an item could be imported with CSV file format, where `Item Code` is unique:
 <pre>
 Item Name, Item Description, Item Code, Item Price